Goro Majima: Yakuza 2 (2006) / Yakuza Kiwami 2 (2017)

+Yakuza 3 (2009)

 During Yakuza 3, Kiryu pleads with Majima once more to go back to the Tojo Clan and support the newly appointed Sixth Chairman, Daigo Dojima, as a contingency against any future troubles.
 Sometime later, Majima is blackmailed by Goh Hamazaki as a suspect in the clan's internal dispute.

+Yakuza 4 (2010)

 In Yakuza 4, Majima follows the trail of Yasuko Saejima, determined to protect her on behalf of Taiga Saejima.
 Majima tells Shun Akiyama of Sky Finance that he is looking for Yasuko to protect her and to make amends with Saejima.
 On his way to see Majima, Kiryu, having returned to Kamurocho, witnesses Majima's arrest and calls out to him.
 Majima tells him that it was Daigo Dojima who set him up.
+Afterwards, Majima is released from prison and joins Kiryu in welcoming Saejima back to the Tojo Clan.

+Yakuza 5 (2012)

 In Yakuza 5, Majima is in negotiations with the Tsukimino branch of the Omi Alliance under Dojima's orders to help put a stop to the rising tensions between the two clans.
 Despite his claims he wants peace, Tsubasa Kurosawa orders assassins to kill Majima mid-negotiation, which he survives, but is kidnapped.
 Majima reveals that the reason he was unable to resist Kurosawa was the threat to Haruka at her debut concert as an idol.